wennewman/wecipes/src/recipes/mushroomPastaSauce/mushroomPastaSauce.md

 date: "2020-08-17"
 categories: "dinner"
 credit: "Me"
 description: "My go to pasta sauce for Gennaro's gnocchi.
 Best if you have home made stock in the fridge.
-Also delicious with egg fettuccine or tagliatelle."
+Also delicious with egg fettuccine or tagliatelle"
 ---
 ###Ingredients
 Olive oil